rollins-cms/cms330-spr20/sprint2/sprint2.md

    * [OSTEP: Ch 15](http://pages.cs.wisc.edu/~remzi/OSTEP/vm-mechanism.pdf) (base and bounds, skim 15.4 and 15.5)
    * [OSTEP: Ch 16](http://pages.cs.wisc.edu/~remzi/OSTEP/vm-segmentation.pdf) (segmentation -- skim 16.4 and 16.6, omit 16.5)
 * [Concise summary](http://pages.cs.wisc.edu/~bart/537/lecturenotes/s15.html) of base-and-bounds and segmentation translation techniques.
+* Two videos on Canvas:
+   * an overview of the project
+   * an overview of addressing, base-and-bounds, and segmentation

 # Reality Check:
   * On Thursday, do basic technology setup (Trello or other).
 Do sprint planning meeting.